Eldora Mountain Resort: History

-In 2013, it was announced that Eldora Mountain Resort would be added to Vail Resorts' Epic Pass for the 2013–2014 year.
+In 2013, it was announced that Eldora Mountain Resort would be added to Vail Resorts' Epic Pass for the 2013–2014 season.

 In 2014, it was announced that Eldora Mountain Resort would leave the Vail Resorts' Epic Pass and join Winter Park & Copper Mountain's Rocky Mountain Super Pass Plus for the 2014–2015 year.

 In 2016, it was announced that Powdr Corporation had acquired Eldora Mountain Resort and rebranded their terrain park as a Woodward facility.

 For the 2017/2018 season, Eldora Mountain Resort installed the Alpenglow chairlift, a new high-speed detachable six-person chairlift.

 The resort started the 2018/2019 ski season on Wednesday, November 7, its earliest opening day in more than two decades (and roughly 12 days earlier than the average opening day since 2010).

 In late 2019, Eldora submitted plans to add to its 1,600 parking spaces an additional 800 spaces, expanding an existing lot and creating a new one.

 In mid-March 2020, with the 2020 COVID-19 coronavirus deemed a pandemic, Eldora discontinued free RTD tickets as well as the free shuttle bus for the rest of the season and canceled events and live music through the end of the month.

 With increasing climate change impacts, in December 2023, Eldora started looking into water sources for expanded snowmaking capabilities.

 In August 2024, POWDR announced that Eldora was for sale.
 A few months later, in mid-November, the neighboring small town of Nederland announced its interest in purchasing the resort for an estimated $100–200M.
 In July 2025, Nederland announced it would issue municipal revenue bonds backed by the resort's earnings to finance the purchase.
-In November 2025, the deal was expected to close by December.
+After initial reports that the deal would close in December 2025, the Nederland Board of Trustees voted on January 6, 2026 to approve the ski resort purchase, with expected regulatory approvals continuing into 2026 before final purchase execution.